esphome/esphome-docs/components/sensor/opentherm.rst

 - Implement a full featured `climate` component

   - Use automations inside ESPHome or Home Assistant
+  - Use other components in ESPHome.
+For example a combination of :doc:`PID Climate <climate/pid>` and :doc:`Template Outputs <output/template>`.
 - Protect your device for misconfiguration

   - Please make sure that you know what you're doing